-- Promoting the use of Natural Gas instead of LPFO Control of air/luel ratio on boilers - Tree planting carried out at schools and communities around - DSR Apapa and quarterly monitoring at DSR Numan - Annual air quality audit at all
+- Promoting the use of Natural Gas instead of LPFO - Control of air/fuel ratio on boilers Tree planting carried out at schools and communities around DSR Numan - 80 trees were - Monthly air quality monitoring at DSR Apapa and quarterly monitoring at DSR Numan - Annual air quality audit at all

-In more detail, the control of air/fuel in more deries, inecomine of anytoes ratio on bodiers involved optimizing bodier efficiencies using oxygen analysers which resulted in a reduction in natural, gas consumption and subsequently emissions.
-This initiative included the purchase of two new oxygen analysers for better combustion.
+In more detail, the control of air/fuel ratio on boilers involved optimizing boiler efficiencies using oxygen analysers which resulted in a reduction in natural gas consumption and subsequently emissions.
+This initiative included the purchase of two new

 Nonetheless, we will continue to include climate change mitigation, adaption, and resilience as one of many important lenses through which we assess business decisions.
 We have begun this exercise by putting 2021 as a baseline and we have identified key risks and opportunities as seen below: